box/developer.box.com/guides/search/quick-start/create-metadata-template.md

 </Message>

 The response to this API call provides crucial information you will need later.
-If you created your template via the UI, we will show how to obtain this information in the next step.
+If you created your template via the UI, you will learn how to obtain this information in the next step.

 <Next>

-I created my metadata template
+I created a metadata template

 </Next>